robertdumitrescu/Interview-NodeJsValidationClass/README.md

 I made the class mapping all the static methods on the base constructor.
 I also used the module exports to give the assign the class to a global property for easy object handling across the scopes.

 Basically, I designed the class as a helper class for any type of validation.
 I also used the JsDoc for better readability and documentation.
+You can also use it for any project without any licensing but will be nice to mention me. :) Also you can generate the JsDoc automated documentation.

 Anyone is free to fork and develop.

+## Resources

+- you can find the class in validationHelper.js
+- you can find the usage in test.js